Doble blind peer review / responsibility for the reviewers

-1) Peer review assists the Editor in Chief and the editorial board in making editorial decisions while editorial communications with the author may also assist the author in improving the paper.
+1) Doble blind peer review assists the Editor in Chief and the editorial board in making editorial decisions while editorial communications with the author may also assist the author in improving the paper.

 2) Any selected referee who feels unqualified to review the assigned manuscript or unable to provide a prompt review should notify the editor and excuse himself from the review process.

 3) Manuscripts received for review must be treated as confidential documents.
 They must not be shown to, or discussed with, others except as authorized by the Editor-in-Chief.